Kathy Vara: Career

-Vara left KABC after a nine-year stint on the morning news and made her first on-air appearance March 29, 2010 on "Today in L.A.".
-The former KABC Channel 7 "Eyewitness News" morning anchor returned to "Today in L.A." after anchoring from 1994 to 2001.
+Vara left KABC after a nine-year stint on the morning news and made her first on-air appearance March 29, 2010 on Today in L.A..
+The former KABC-TV Channel 7 Eyewitness News morning anchor returned to "Today in L.A." after anchoring from 1994 to 2001.

 Personal life

 Vara lives in the Greater Los Angeles Area with her husband Rene and various pets.
 In her spare time she is committed to organizations that help promote Lupus awareness, speaking at various establishments, and is also an equestrienne.